cassidyschul/pandas-challenge/README.md

-# pandas-challenge
+# PyCitySchools

-Module 4 Challenge Assignment
-Created a script to analyze data from schools_complete.csv and students_complete.csv
+I created a python script to analyze school district data from two csv files (schools_complete.csv, students_complete.csv) to identify trends in the datasets.
+I created various Pandas DataFrames to summerize key metrics about each district and school to investigate standardized test results.

 ## Usage
 Launch Jupyter Notebook and navigate to main_script.ipynb